-Looking for Coverage
+Looking for coverage?

-The Upper Peninsula Health Plan operates many different government programs and is committed to keeping the Upper Peninsula healthy.
+The Upper Peninsula Health Plan (UPHP) operates many different government programs and is committed to keeping the Upper Peninsula healthy.
 Below is information about our main programs and how to apply for coverage.

-The Upper Peninsula Health Plan (UPHP) is a managed care organization licensed by the state of Michigan to provide Medicaid medical services.
+The UPHP is a managed care organization licensed by the State of Michigan to provide Medicaid medical services.
 You do not need to pay for medically necessary services that are covered on the contracted fee schedule and coordinated with your primary care provider (PCP).
-Click here for more information.
+Learn more about UPHP Medicaid coverage.

 MIChild is a health insurance program for uninsured children of Michigan’s working families.
-The Upper Peninsula Health Plan (UPHP) provides coverage to children less than 19 years of age and reside in the Upper Peninsula of Michigan.
-You pay just $10 a month for your whole family (even if you have more than one child.)
-Click here for more information.
+UPHP provides coverage to children who are less than 19 years of age and reside in the Upper Peninsula of Michigan.
+You pay just $10 a month for your whole family (even if you have more than one child).
+Learn more about UPHP MIChild coverage.

 Medicare is a health insurance program run by the government for people over age 65 and people under 65 with certain disabilities.
-The Upper Peninsula Health Plan (UPHP) offers two Medicare Advantage programs.
-Click here for more information.
+UPHP offers a Medicare-Medicaid program.
+Learn more about UPHP Medicare coverage.

-Page Last Updated: 09/30/2016
+Page Last Updated: 01/9/2023